line/armeria/gradle/scripts/README.md

 If you configure a project with `version-catalogs` flag, the project will be configured to publish version catalog based on the dependencies specified in `dependencies.toml`.

-`version-catalogs` flag also implies `publish` flag, which means the `libs.versions.toml` will be uploaded to a Maven repository by `./gradlew publish`.
+The `version-catalog` flag also implies `publish` flag, which means the `libs.versions.toml` will be uploaded to a Maven repository by `./gradlew publish`.

 ```groovy